M4XPRD/frontend-project-lvl3/README.md

 • Find a blog or news feed, which you prefer to read

-• Use "link-to-RSS" converters to make your blog/news link suitable for [RSS Reader](https://frontend-project-lvl3-m4xprd.vercel.app/)
+• Use `link-to-RSS` converters to make your blog/news link suitable for [RSS Reader](https://frontend-project-lvl3-m4xprd.vercel.app/)

-• Make sure the link is a file with ```xml``` markup
+• Make sure the link is a file with `.xml` markup

 • Add this link to the feed

-• If you need to change the language, press the buttons in the upper-right corner
+• If you need to change the language, press `RU/EN` buttons in the upper-right corner

+• All downloaded feeds would constantly update every 5 seconds, so you won't miss anything

 • That's it!